Senior Lecturer in Speculative Fictions

-I am a science fiction critic and games writer.
-I have a longstanding fascination with science fiction and the fantastic in literature, film, television and games.
-I have written or edited a number of books on the subject, including Attending Daedalus: Gene Wolfe , Artifice and the Reader (2003), Shadows of the New Sun: Wolfe on Writing, Writers on Wolfe (2007), British Science Fiction Television (2005) and Teaching Science Fiction (2011).
+I’ve written or edited a number of books on sf and fantasy, including Attending Daedalus: Gene Wolfe, Artifice and the Reader (2003), Shadows of the New Sun: Wolfe on Writing, Writers on Wolfe (2007), British Science Fiction Television (2005) and Teaching Science Fiction (2011).

-My current research interests include the tabletop roleplaying game, adaptation studies, and British science fiction television.
-I also write tabletop roleplaying games for a major British company.
+My current research interests include the tabletop roleplaying game, adaptation studies, and wargame design.
 I welcome expressions of interest for postgraduate study from students wishing to undertake creative or critical work in science fiction, fantasy, and the tabletop roleplaying game.

 Current Creative and Research Activities